Aquafortis/woo-align-buttons/tags/3.5.7/README.txt

 == Upgrade Notice ==

+= 3.5.7 =
+* No need to upgrade

 = 3.3.5 =
-* Upgrade to remove WC version warning.
+* Upgrade to remove WC version warning

 = 3.1.1 =
-* No need to upgrade.
+* No need to upgrade